heasdir/ganiom-galaxy/README.md

 # ganiom-galaxy
-Adds a galaxy with some races, heavily work in progress
+Adds a galaxy with some races, heavily work in progress.
+Inspired by Galactic War.